 Site Considered Reasons for not pursuing

 Land at Junction of the A477 & Entrance to trunk road meant that

-A478, Begelly, Kilgetty site would have required traffic
+A478, Begelly, Kilgetty

+Common site would have required traffic

 Common lights not acceptable to Highway

 Department.
 Access across

 mature wet woodland would have

 A II been technically demanding.

 Adjacent to Begelly Arms, Site considered unacceptable by

 Begelly, Kilgetty Common virtue of its location within or in

 close proximity to flood place with

 the likelihood of objection being

+raised by Environment Agency

-Between A477 and former raised by Environment Agency
+Between A477 and former Site considered unacceptable by

-trunk road, Begelly, Kilgetty Site considered unacceptable by virtue of its location within or in
+trunk road, Begelly, Kilgetty virtue of its location within or in

 Common close proximity to flood place with

 the likelihood of objection being

 raised by Environment Agency

 Land on New Road, Begelly Site within high risk flood area and

-, development would be opposed
+development would be opposed

-by Environment Agency
+1 by Environment Agency

 Land near New Hedges Land owner unwilling to consider

 Roundabout proposal and has alternative

 future plans for the site

 Former Pentlepoir School Discounted due to proximity to

 surrounding housing and the site

-would be biolety of the form

-Lord off I/in and D would be highly visible from road
+would be highly visible from road

-Land off Kingsmoor Road, Kilgetty Discounted due to proximity to
+Land off Kingsmoor Road, Discounted due to proximity to

-residential properties and its
+Kilgetty residential properties and its

 location within residential

 settlement limits, along with the

 need to provide a filter lane off the

 A478 and drainage issues

 Land near Crane Cross Discounted due to access

 considerations, with extensive

 works required to widen a minor

 road.
 Site not very well screened.

 The Salterns Site located in a flood risk area

-being potentially subject to tidal
+THO CUROTTIO being potentially subject to tidal

 and fluvial flooding impacts.
 The

 site also being used as a park and

 ride facility, located adjacent to

 camping site and has numerous

-services below the site.
+4 sites in New Hodges services below the site.

 4 sites in New Hedges Land owners unwilling to consider

-• proposal as they either had
+proposal as they either had

 alternative plans for the sites or

 were not interested in sale

 Carew Airfield Deemed unsuitable due to

 proximity to Waterloo Civic

 Amenity Site and located some

 distance from centres of

 population in South East

 Pembrokeshire

 Carn Springs, Devonshire Discounted on over-riding highway

 Drive concerns raised as part of an

 earlier grant of planning

 permission for a proposed Green

 Waste and Composting facility in

-2002 which highlighted lack of
+8 2002 which highlighted lack of

 capacity on the access road to

-Opposite junction south of accommodate high levels of traffic
+accommodate high levels of traffic

-Moreton Difficulties achieving exit visibility
+Opposite junction south of Difficulties achieving exit visibility

-onto highway and access would
+Moreton onto highway and access would

 require implementation of

 roundabout system which would

 exceed cost of £250,000.

 Discounted on access issues.

-and adjacent to the railway Discounted due to access and
+Land adjacent to the railway Discounted due to access and

-ine/bridge South of Moreton forward visibility issues
+line/bridge South of Moreton forward visibility issues

-Site to the North East of Crane Significant works would be
+Site to the North East of Crane

+Cross Significant works would be

-Cross required to provide improvements
+01033 required to provide improvements

 to existing right turn lane or

 provision of roundabout which

 would cost in excess of

 £250,000.Discounted due to